 - work of any nature affecting a riverbank, lakeshore, littoral zone, or floodplain

-For detailed information on the most common types of work that requires a permit or certificate, and to know the procedure to follow to obtain one, please consult the Permits and construction section.
+For detailed information on the most common types of work that require a permit or certificate, and to find out the procedure for obtaining one, consult the sections on the different categories of work (see related content).

 You also need a certificate of authorization for the following commercial activities: